-Waterloopleinmarkt is the definitive Dutch flea market, and has been around for nearly a century and a half – it is the oldest street market in the Netherlands, in fact.
+Waterlooplein market is the definitive Dutch flea market, and has been around for nearly a century and a half – it is the oldest street market in the Netherlands, in fact.
 The market has over 300 stalls, and is open 6 days a week.
-Expect to find junk and treasures, vinyl and vintage goods, clothes, food, jewellery and just about anything that the market-folk deem worthy of selling.
+Expect to find all manner of treasures, vinyl and vintage goods, clothes, food, jewellery and just about anything that the market-folk deem worthy of selling.
 You might also want to brush up on your bargaining skills: most stalls sell things cheaply, but a few might expect you to haggle.
 And if you find a first-edition Hemingway or an unsigned Rembrandt, keep it quiet.

 Explore Amsterdam’s Jewish history

-See rare plants at the Hortus Botanicus, then have lunch in the Hoftuin garden
+See rare plants and have lunch in the Hoftuin garden

 The Hortus Botanicus is certainly an oasis of calm in the city, and if you’re looking to immerse yourself in beautiful greenery then you can’t go wrong there.
 But those with even a mild interest in botany will be truly taken by it: this is one of the oldest botanic gardens in the world, and houses over 4000 different plant species.
 The garden is also home to a few fascinating greenhouses, including a climate greenhouse that simulates three different climates, the aptly named Palm Greenhouse (an official monument) and the dazzling butterfly greenhouse with its hundreds of tropical butterflies.
 Hortus Botanicus has a good café too, but for a change of pace why not head over to Dignita Hoftuin?
-Hoftuin is a bright space with a great team and a beautiful garden.
-They have great soups, salads, sandwiches and smoothies, so you’ll find something suitable for whatever time of day you’re there.
-In case you’re there in the morning, they have stellar pancakes.
+Next to the sunny garden, you can enjoy excellent brunch dishes including many vegan and organic options.

 Although smaller than its namesake, the Hermitage Amsterdam ought to be on everyone’s cultural bucket list, Russian-history buff or not.
 The building that is now the museum spent the first three centuries of its life as a home for the elderly, and extensive renovation since then has turned in into an architectural beauty, without taking away any of its history.
-You can relive that story in fact in one of the museum’s two permanent exhibitions, the other being a room dedicated to Dutch-Russian relations, and the museum’s relationship with its parent in particular.
-And no one with a pulse should miss the Dutch National Opera & Ballet season.
-The schedule is usually extensive, and so the easiest way to cherry-pick is right off their programme page.
-If you’re here early enough though, then you need to attend the opening Gala, which has become more of a star-studded institution than an event.
-Pack your black tie for that one.
+You can relive that story in one of the museum’s two permanent exhibitions, the other being a room dedicated to Dutch-Russian relations.
+It's a treat to catch a performance at the Dutch National Opera & Ballet.
+The schedule is usually extensive, although, if you’re here early enough to attend the season's opening Gala, it's well worth packing your black tie for.